JinqianPan/hipergator/README.md

 #### 030103 Groups

+> [!IMPORTANT]
-We cannot store our data directly in storages.
+> We cannot store our data directly in storages.
 We need first check what group we are. `And then store the data in that group.`
 ```
 slurmInfo
 ```